dkvz/certificate-expiration-checker/README.md

 certexpchecker -f <YOUR_CONFIG_FILE> -t
 ```

+### Other options
+Some other args that can be used:
+- `--version` - Shows the version of the executable
+- `-n` - Disables email notification, even if there is a notification_email field in the config file
+- `-q` - Disables all non-error output, exit codes are unchanged

 ### Example
 Create a config file as shown in the previous section, list all the certificate paths you want to check.
 You can use relative paths but I recommend sticking to absolute whenever possible.